SaaS Economics

 That gap is not a sign one company is run better than another.
 It is structural.
 Adobe ships software whose cost to deliver barely moves as another customer signs on.
 Snowflake delivers data and compute, and the cloud bill rises with every query a customer runs.
 The business model is encoded in the margin line.

 The same variance shows up even inside a single company.
 Apple’s FY2025 10-K reports Products gross margin of 36.8% against Services gross margin of 75.4% (Apple Inc. Form 10-K, FY2025).
 One corporate roof, two completely different economic engines.
-The mechanics of that split are the whole story in Apple Services: The Margin Engine Inside iPhone.
+The mechanics of that split are the whole story in how Apple Services became the margin engine inside iPhone.

 CAC payback and LTV inherit from margin

 Customer acquisition cost is paid in full dollars.
 It is recovered in gross-margin dollars.
-That asymmetry is where margin quietly decides a company’s growth ceiling.
+That asymmetry is the row in the Margin Cascade where margin quietly decides a company’s growth ceiling.

 Consider an illustrative, hypothetical example to show the mechanism (these numbers are invented, not from any filing).
 Two companies each charge $1,000 per year and spend $1,200 to acquire a customer: